Experiment 5

 II.
 Materials needed

-• 6 copper coated or copper alloy coins.
-(American Pennies, British Two Pence, and Five Cent Euros all work well.)
+• 6 Pennies or any copper coated or copper alloy coins such as the British Two Pence and the Five Cent Euro

 • 1/4 cup (60 milliliters) white vinegar